 Patients with inflammatory breast cancer (IBC) — a rare, aggressive and often misdiagnosed form of the disease — have new hope, thanks to a new treatment option in San Diego.
-Scripps MD Anderson Cancer Center has opened the region’s first dedicated IBC clinic at its Torrey Pines facility and has already begun seeing patients from across California and beyond.
+Scripps has the region’s first dedicated IBC clinic at its Torrey Pines facility and has already begun seeing patients from across California and beyond.

-“IBC differs greatly from other forms of breast cancer in a number of ways, so it requires a dedicated approach that focuses on a unique set of challenges,” says Scripps Clinic radiation oncologist Thomas Buchholz, MD, who cofounded the world’s first IBC clinic at MD Anderson Cancer Center.
-One of the most experienced radiation oncologists in the field when it comes to treating and researching IBC, Dr. Buchholz is the medical director of Scripps MD Anderson and leads the IBC clinic.
+“IBC differs greatly from other forms of breast cancer in a number of ways, so it requires a dedicated approach that focuses on a unique set of challenges,” says Thomas Buchholz, MD, medical director at Scripps Cancer Center and a radiation oncologist at Scripps Clinic.
+Dr. Buchholz is one of the most experienced radiation oncologists in the field when it comes to treating and researching IBC.

 Inflammatory breast cancer is a biologically distinct subtype of breast cancer that is characterized by rapid onset and aggressive growth.
 It causes redness and swelling of the skin of the breast due to the inflammatory breast cancer cells invading and obstructing the lymphatic channels in the skin of the breast.